apploft/APLSlideMenu/README.md

 ## Installation
 Install via cocoapods by adding this to your Podfile:

-	pod "APLSlideMenu", "~> 0.0.9"
+	pod "APLSlideMenu"

 ## Usage
 Import header file:

 	#import "APLSlideMenu.h"

-APLSlideMenuViewController should be rootViewController and is initialized in your AppDelegate.
+APLSlideMenuViewController should be rootViewController and is initialized in your AppDelegate (or an APLSlideMenu subclass).
 This example code demonstrates the initialization with a storyboard:

 	id rootViewController = self.window.rootViewController;